rkaruvath/rkaruvath.github.io/WorkSamples/WritingSample.md

 </div>

 # Writing sample
 This page contains my writing sample.
+Please note the content is for example purpose only.

 ## Configuring Agentic chat for BMC Helix ITSM

-As an administrator, configure Agentic chat in BMC Helix ITSM to provide service desk agents with a conversational, AI-driven experience to search for information from knowledge articles.
+As an administrator, configure Agentic chat in BMC Helix ITSM to provide service desk agents with a conversational, AI-driven experience to search for information from knowledge articles when resolving incidents.
 Agentic chat uses the advanced AI capabilities of BMC HelixGPT to augment the full text search-based global search with an AI-powered, chat-based search.

-Instead of manually searching for information from knowledge articles, service desk agents can enter specific questions in Agentic chat and get relevant, summarized answers.
+Instead of manually searching for information from knowledge articles, service desk agents can enter specific questions in Agentic chat and get relevant, summarized answers leading to faster incident analysis and resolution.

-To generate the responses, Agentic chat uses the Service Collaborator AI agent, which is a large language model (LLM)-based AI agent of BMC HelixGPT.
-The Service Collaborator AI agent processes natural language inputs, learns and adapts to user interactions autonomously, makes context-aware decisions, and generates intelligent responses.
+BMC HelixGPT processes natural language inputs, learns and adapts to user interactions autonomously, makes context-aware decisions, and generates intelligent responses.

 ### Supported knowledge providers
 BMC HelixGPT uses published knowledge articles from the following knowledge providers to generate responses: